 What factors are relevant in deciding whether to grant name suppression?

-If you’re charged in the criminal courts, you may be able to get the judge to give you name suppression in some cases.
+If you’re charged in the criminal courts, you can apply for name suppression in some cases.
 The judge can order this if they’re satisfied that publishing your name would be likely to have one of the following effects:

 - cause “extreme hardship” to you, your family or others connected to you